 The colour of the book was my starting point.
 With the series so driven by colours it felt important for the final book to have the right colour.
 In the end it seemed most fitting for it not to have one at all - to be white.
 White also works well for a book publishing in the winter.

-As it was a series about a family, about the passing of time and different generations, I also wanted the cover to show the family home – where it all started.
+As The Clifton Chronicles is a series about a family, about the passing of time and different generations, I also wanted the cover to show the family home – where it all started.
 I suppose after the characters have travelled and experienced so much of life it seemed to make sense to visually return home for the final book.

 Did you come up against any difficulties designing the seventh jacket for the series?